djma777/100-days-of-code/log.md

 - couldn't wrap my brain around redux middleware, yet. trying to learn redux-thunk.
 I get how middlewares work, because I'm doing it in my expressjs app, but I still couldn't get it quite yet in this client side.

 ---

+## Day 89.
+July 2, 2020.

+### **Today's Progress**

+- React course on Udemy
+- First Dev interview
+- React Native

+### **Thoughts**

+- So I dunno which days I started the course so I'll just include it in this one day.
+It's a nice course where I'll get to build a lot of small projects.
+- Today I had an interview, was very nerve wracking but I'm very fortunate that I was interviewed by a really nice guy.
+He gave me a chance to learn React Native and approach him when I'm ready to take their coding test.
+Even considers to put me in a management position.
+- So I looked into RN docs and libraries I could possibly use, I definitely cannot run Android Studio on my current laptop.
+I have to use expo for now which says gives basic api.
+Looking forward to all the progress coming this month.

+---